Nic2311/Sunlight-systems/README.md

  # Automatic Moderation

 This bot uses the on_message event to trigger actions when a message is sent in a server.
-If the message contains any of the words in the banned_words list, the message is deleted and the user is sent a warning message via dm.
+If the message contains any of the words in the banned_words list, the message is deleted and the user is sent a warning message via dm which is considered by the AI code.